-In this blog, I want to show that integrating the organizational and individual perspective on development and careers is key, and I want to give HR professionals some tips on how to go about this.
+In this blog, I want to show that building sustainable careers is about integrating the organizational and individual perspective on development and careers is key, and I want to give HR professionals some tips on how to go about this.

 What I see within organizations is that ‘(career) development’ is often interpreted strictly from an organizational perspective.
 Organizations tend to ask this question: “What are the competencies this person needs to develop to stay relevant for our business?”
 Where answering this question may have been enough in the past, in the contemporary employability labor market, answering this question equals selling employees short.
 The reason is that this question does not include the individual perspective on both development and careers.
 Meaning that the employee’s definition of career success and his or her personal aspirations are not being taken into consideration.